-The laboratories provide the student with hands-on experience to design, analyze and test the communication systems.
+The laboratories provide the student with hands-on experience to analyse, design, and test communication systems.
 The laboratory experiments are concerned with modelling various signals on the one hand, and with carrying out different operations upon signals (e.g. filtering, sampling, demodulating) on the other.
-This approach is intended to provide insights into the properties of, and relationships between, many signals which are fundamental to communications engineering.
+This approach intends to provide insights into the properties of, and relationships between, signals which are fundamental to communications engineering.

-Students are expected to prepare for each of the laboratory experiments, prior to coming into the lab.
-Every student is required to keep an individual record of all the experiments, preferably in the form of a bound book..
+Students are expected to prepare for each of the laboratory experiments prior to coming into the lab.
+Every student is required to keep an individual record of all the experiments, preferably in the form of a bound book.